Make-School-Courses/Git-Team-Workflow/README.md

 ### Merge new character branches into develop

 The new character ideas were approved!
-Be sure to proof read them before merging them with main story under developement.
+Be sure to proofread them before merging them with main story under development.

 - Be sure you're on the `develop` branch
 - Merge `koala` branch into `develop`: `git merge koala`